deepavadakan/Pet-Shelter-Adoption-Website/README.md

 2. API Calls can be limiting.
 The Petfinder API key/secret had a 3600-minute search limitation.
 Our initial code (before finding the Petpy wrapper) included a work-around to update the API key and secret as needed when you need to run it, and only returned the data as a json single dictionary of a list of dictionaries.
 The python wrapper helped solve this issue and provided more flexibility, but had its own complications.
 Additionally, the API default had a limit of just 1 page of 100 records.
 We had to do some digging into the documentation and Googling to find out how to get more records, and the ultimate limit was 100 pages with 100 records each (for 10,000 records).
 We did not know which records would be lost, and found out later that we were missing data for New Jersey and all of New England. **Lesson Learned**: If we had more time, we would try to find a way to manipulate the API call to get a more representative dataset from all US states.

-3. Development is an iterative process.
+3. Web development is an iterative process.
 When we created our interactive map, we refined the way markers were presented on the map after the first try looked too cluttered.
 When we were trying to get the API call data into the Mongo DB, we frequently exceeded the rate limit. **Lesson Learned**: Have everyone in your team get an API Key/Secret.
 When developing, it's easy to exceed the API rate limit and the more you can share, the faster you can improve your code without having to wait between calls.

 ## Inspiration
 Inspired by Rutgers Data Visulization Bootcamp & Fluffy animals everywhere!